nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b><br/>

-*  All statistic commands are calculated based on the currently displayed list.
+*  All statistic commands are calculated based on the currently displayed list.<br/>

 If you enter `find avail` before `stats avail`, the resulting statistic will show that 100% of listed fosterers are available.
-Hence, please ensure that the current list of fosterers is the desired list you want your statistics to be calculated from.
+Hence, please ensure that the current list of fosterers is the desired list you want your statistics to be calculated from.<br/>

-* Percentages may not add up to 100.00%.
+* Percentages may not add up to 100.00%.<br/>

 For example, there are 3 available fosterers: 1 is able to foster a dog, 1 is able to foster a cat, and 1 is unknown.
 The calculated percentages will be all be 33.33%, adding up to 99.99%.
 It can be assumed that each group takes up 1/3 out of 100.00%.
 </div>